cchitsiang/awesome-stars/topics.md

 - [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - The commerce platform with customization in its DNA.
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
-- [keystonejs/keystone](https://github.com/keystonejs/keystone) - The most powerful headless CMS for Node.js — built with GraphQL and React
+- [keystonejs/keystone](https://github.com/keystonejs/keystone) - The superpowered headless CMS for Node.js — built with GraphQL and React
 - [Urigo/graphql-modules](https://github.com/Urigo/graphql-modules) - Enterprise Grade Tooling For Your GraphQL Server
 - [rohinivsenthil/postcode](https://github.com/rohinivsenthil/postcode) - Visual Studio Code extension to create and test simple and complex HTTP/s requests
 - [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com